Speak to any Naturopath, and they will tell you about the clients who wait until the very last minute to start seeing a naturopath.

 It’s their last attempt.
 The final go at getting their health on track.

-Here I’m going to speak with you about why you shouldn’t wait until the last minute to see a naturopath.
+I’m going to discuss why you should not wait until the last minute to see a naturopath.

 Let’s talk: Procrastination